-Los Angeles – International auctioneers, Bonhams, is pleased to announce a stellar result for its Gems, Minerals & Lapidary Works of Art and "The World of Opals, The Splendor of Gold" auctions on December 10 and 11 in Los Angeles.
+Los Angeles – International auctioneers, Bonhams, is pleased to announce a stellar result for its Gems, Minerals & Lapidary Works of Art and "The World of Opals, The Splendour of Gold" auctions on December 10 and 11 in Los Angeles.
 The December sales brought more than $2 million and featured exotic discoveries retrieved from mines, caves and excavations across the globe and included a large selection of gold nuggets from the Collection of Margie & Robert E. Petersen.

 Claudia Florian, Co-Consulting Director, Natural History, said of the sales: "There was competitive bidding on both days for natural wonders of all sorts.
 Distinctive mineral specimens, opals of all hues, gold nuggets, lapidary works of art and gemstones were the true highlights of the holiday Natural History auctions at Bonhams."